Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 Why?

-Because the AC line segment joins two opposite vertices A and C and hence AC is a diagonal of quadrilateral ABCD.
-Similarly, BD line segment joins two opposite vertices B and D, that makes BD the diagonal of quadrilateral ABCD.
+Because the AC line segment joins two opposite vertices A and C and hence AC is a diagonal of quadrilateral

-As the number of sides of a quadrilateral are always fixed i.e. four, so, the types of Quadrilateral are
+As the number of sides of a quadrilateral are always fixed i.e. four, so, the types of quadrilateral are

 classified based on how the length of four sides vary and how inclined the sides are.